qrichert/goji/README.md

 **&#35;1 - I have fun doing this, it’s a hobby**

 **&#35;2 - Minimum configuration**.
-Because frameworks like Symfony or Django are really great... if you have access to the command line.
+Because frameworks like Symfony, Django or Node.js are really great... if you have access to the command line.
 Goji is designed to work with even the cheapest host provider.
 There are no dependencies and no extra software to install—it's plug & play!

 **&#35;3 - It’s fast, modular, and full-stack**.
 When you install it you get a fully working "demo".
 Virtually everything you need to make basic websites is already there, plus more.
 Move things around, remove what you don't need, that's it.
 You've got back-end PHP libraries, front-end JavaScript libraries, a solid HTML template and a Bootstrap-like CSS stylesheet and additional CSS plug-ins.
-If you need other libraries, you can add them too.
+If you need other libraries, or want to work with something like React.js, you can add them too.

 **&#35;4 - It’s customerveloper focused**.
 The one benefit of CMSs like WordPress is that customers can edit content themselves if they need to.
 But those are usually clunky gas factories, where writing